 - It is important to teach the three levels when learning how to construct 'I' statements.
-This will help students to have a high success rate when they use them. - You can change the sequence of giving an 'I' statement if this feels more appropriate/comfortable.
-For example: - When ...
-I feel ... because... - Instead of I feel... when... because ... - Be careful of using the word 'you' in 'I' statements. - Practice!
+This will help students to have a high success rate when they use them. - Be careful of using the word 'you' in 'I' statements. - Practice!
 Practice!
+Practice!
 Display the 'I' statement format around the classroom for all to see.
 Students will only feel confident using 'I' statements in conflict situations if they have practiced using them in role-play.
-Give students plenty of opportunity to practice in the classroom. - Start using 'I' statements to praise and manage your class so that students hear you modelling the correct structure as often as possible.

-e.g. I feel proud when this high standard is produced because I knew it was possible!
+Give students plenty of opportunity to practice in the classroom. - Start using 'I' statements to praise and manage your class so that students hear you modelling the correct structure as often as possible. - e.g. I feel proud when this high standard is produced because I knew it was possible!

-When there is chatter while I'm talking I feel frustrated because I know listening ears are not in action.

-• Display the 'I' statement structure and create a bank of statements on the wall in the Cool Schools Corner as a visual reminder for students and teacher.
+I feel frustrated when there is chatter while I'm talking because I know listening ears are not - Display the 'I' statement structure and create a bank of statements on the wall in the Cool Schools Corner as a visual reminder for students and teacher.

+HOW TO

-HOW TO CONSTRUCT AN 'I' STATEMENT
+CONSTRUCT AN 'I' STATEMENT